Nath-JsnB/Internship-Assessment-2/README.md

 ### **Test 2: Middleware Main Logic (Manual/Interactive)**

-You can run the middleware and sensor simulator and observe:
+You can use the middleware and sensor simulator to see:
-- Correct HVAC activation/deactivation when temperatures cross the threshold.
+- Correct HVAC activation and deactivation at threshold crossings.
-- Correct error logging when API or MQTT is unreachable.
+- Address issues related to error logging which is a result of API or MQTT unreachability.

 ### **Test 3: Invalid Sensor Data Handling**